shrig1/calculator/README.md

 # Calculator
- An expression based calculator that intakes an expression and outputs the result For now it can:
+ An expression based calculator that intakes an expression and outputs the result.
+ For now it can:
 - Evaluate expressions with all the common arithmetic operators
 - Include support for various functions like trig functions and logarithms